jayne-s/arduino_uno/README.md

 # arduino_uno
-Dancing Lights project created using an online version of Arduino Uno, during Academy for Women at UT Austin summer camp.
+Dancing Lights project created using an online version of Arduino Uno, during the Academy for Women at UT Austin summer camp.
 Programmed using C++.

   Requirements: Create patterns of light dancing to music using TinkerCad, a virtual version of Arduino Uno.